Laura Fuentes

 This post may contain affiliate links.
 Read our disclosure policy here.

-This peach syrup is a delicious and simple recipe you can drizzle over waffles, pancakes, French toast, and more!
+This peach syrup is super easy to make and can be drizzled over waffles, pancakes, French toast, and more.

 Peach Pancake Syrup with Canned Peaches

-If you are anything like me, adding toppings to pancakes is a moment of joy I can only compare with adding toppings to tacos—and that’s saying something!
-That’s why I’ve made homemade blueberry pancake syrup and strawberry syrup, but today, we are turning canned peaches into a delicious, tangy-sweet elixir you’ll love!
+If you are anything like me, adding toppings to pancakes is a moment of joy I can only compare with adding toppings to tacos.
+That's why I've made the best homemade blueberry pancake syrup and strawberry syrup, but today, we are turning canned peaches into a delicious, tangy-sweet elixir you'll love!

 Ingredients